Scene Matters: Model-based Deep Video Compression: Experiments

 Another limitation of the existing SOTA INR-based methods is that they struggle to fully capture the temporal correlation of video sequences.
 For example, when reconstructing regions with complex motions, such as finger regions in the ``FourPeople" sequence, there are noticeable blurs.
-To address this issue, we have designed the \textit{\textbf{SFCM}} and \textit{\textbf{TCL}} modules, which are specifically aimed at making INR networks more effective for complex scenes.
+To address this issue, we have designed the SFCM and TCL modules, which are specifically aimed at making INR networks more effective for complex scenes.
 As shown in Fig. \ref{VisResults} and Table. \ref{BDBR}, our proposed MVC method is better able to handle conference scenes with complex motions compared to E-NeRV.
-Finally, we evaluate our proposed MVC method on some natural scenes from the UVG database, which further demonstrates the superiority of our approach.
-This indicates that the MVC network has the potential to be applied to common scenes.
-Note that, to align the bitrate points of our method and HSTE and CANFVC, we retrain these two methods using the source code provided by the authors\footnote{We find the performance is dropping compared to that in the original paper, and the same phenomenon is reported in its Github issues.}.
+Note that, to align the bitrate points of our method and HSTE and CANFVC, we retrain these two methods using the source code provided by the authors.